+Royalties (Article XII).
 The following are exempt from Canadian tax:

-- Copyright royalties and other like payments for the production or reproduction of any literary, dramatic, musical, or artistic work (other than payments for motion pictures and works on film, videotape, or other means of reproduction for use in connection with television), - 2.
-Payments for the use of, or the right to use, computer software, - Payments for the use of, or the right to use, any patent or any information concerning industrial, commercial, or scientific experience (but not within a rental or franchise agreement), and - 4.
-Payments for broadcasting as agreed to in an exchange of notes between the countries.
+- Copyright royalties and other like payments for the production or reproduction of any literary, dramatic, musical, or artistic work (other than payments for motion pictures and works on film, videotape, or other means of reproduction for use in connection with television, which may be taxed at 10%), - 2.
+Payments for the use of, or the right to use, computer software, - Payments for the use of, or the right to use, any patent or any information concerning industrial, commercial, or scientific experience (but not within a rental or franchise agreement), and - Payments for broadcasting as agreed to in an exchange of notes between the countries.